aultt/aziac.net/docs/index.md

-## Welcome to my blog Landing Page
-# I have consolidated all my blogs from years past into a Static GitHub Pages
+# Below you will find all previous blogs from my years at Microsoft.

 [Oracle Infrastructure as Code in Azure](/pages/Oracle-Infrastructure-as-Code-in-Azure.md) to maintain and preview the content for your website in Markdown files.